 Bolt speed and velocity

 - Probably the most important element for hunting crossbows, the speed is calculated foot per second (FPS) on a specific distance.
 Velocity is really important for small or big games.
 Velocity and momentum of the arrow are two really crucial elements for you to understand toward your next purchase.
-Here is a good article on IBO speed and momentum for arrows and bolts.
-By reading this article, you will understand kinetic energy and momentum but let’s keep it simple in this article.
 Those elements have an impact on downrange after shooting.
 It is important to have the right velocity for the right purpose.

 - In a hunting, situation noise can be day or night in your success.
 Recurve crossbows are quieter than compound or reverse draw crossbows.
 Quietness has a price.
 It usually has an impact on the speed of the crossbow.
 Noise is definitely an element to consider for hunters.